Warrington Bank Quay railway station: Second station

-The lower station had two through platforms with a bay at the Manchester end of the east-bound platform.
+The lower station had two through platforms, with a bay at the Manchester end of the eastbound platform.
 The lower platforms had a short canopy with ornate curved iron supports and a covered wooden footbridge.

 Goods facilities gradually expanded and the area north of Bank Quay bridge increased in size and acquired a locomotive depot.
-The area between the running lines and Parker Street (that is the area immediately east and north of the station) was filled with goods sidings.
+The area between the running lines and Parker Street (Note: That is the area immediately east and north of the station.) was filled with goods sidings.
 When these became inadequate goods yards were built at Walton Old Junction (to the south of the station) and between the main north-south line and Arpley (to the east and south-east of the station).

-The station was still called Warrington until at least 1870 when Bank Quay started to be used for the east-west line, it coming into use on the north-south line later, but increasingly after opened in 1873.
-The terms low level and high level were used locally, they appeared in junction diagrams and some station handbooks but were never part of an official title.
+The station was still called Warrington until at least 1870, when the Bank Quay suffix started to be used for the east-west line; it came into use on the north-south line later, but increasingly after Warrington Central opened in 1873.
+The terms low level and high level were used locally; they appeared in junction diagrams and some station handbooks, but were never part of an official title.

-The station was enlarged in 1897 when new signals and signal boxes were provided.
+The station was enlarged in 1897, when new signals and signal boxes were provided.

-The low level station closed to passengers on 9 September 1963, the line through the station remains open for freight.
+The low level station was closed to passengers on 9 September 1963; the line through the station remains open for freight.

-The station was rebuilt when the line was electrified in 1973, a new power signal box covering an extended area was built east of the station for the electrification.
+The station was rebuilt when the line was electrified in 1973, with a new power signal box covering an extended area was built east of the station for the electrification.

-In 2009 a new entrance hall was completed, with a travel centre/ticket office and a shop.
-The buffet on the London bound platforms was modernised.
+In 2009, a new entrance hall was completed, with a travel centre/ticket office and a shop; the buffet on the London-bound platforms was modernised.
 Improvements were made to the platforms and an extension to the existing car park and a new taxi rank were built.